 There we have it!
 A fun and uber-simple nature journal entry for preschoolers and for you too!
 If you're craving more nature journal entries for the season take a peek at a preview of the Fall Semester...
 And hey!
 Let me know what kinds of discoveries you make when you're out and about.

-8 Weeks of Fall Lessons
+8 Weeks in Fall

 The Seasonal Lessons are designed to help you spend more quality time with your little one exploring the arts and nature.
 All Seasons are digital purchases which provide lifetime access to a secure, members-only section of the Artsy Startsy web site.